NaveenK96/foodfulapi/README.md

 You should be able to do
 `npm install` and `nodemon server.js`

-You migth ave to install ndoemon on the vagrant machine using npm install -g nodemon
+You migth have to install nodemon on the vagrant machine using `npm install -g nodemon`